Frequently asked questions

 No. If oil smokes in the pan, discard it.
 The temperature is too high.
 Clean the pan and start over at a lower temperature.
 The point where oil smokes signals that the oil has been damaged and potentially cancer-causing properties have formed.

-Which oils are genetically engineers?
+Which oils are genetically engineered?

 Soy, corn, canola and cotton are the most common genetically engineered (GE) crops and all are cooking oil sources.
 PCC does not sell any of these oils, except canola oils that are Certified Organic or Non-GMO Project Verified.